dirkjan/portfolio/collections/_posts/2025-03-26-laika-games.md

 - Getting jobs
 - Adjusting their CV

-{% include framework/shortcodes/figure.html src="/assets/images/gen/content/blog-7/baanscoren-title-screen.png" title="Title screen." %}
+{% include framework/shortcodes/figure.html src="/assets/images/gen/content/blog-7/baanscoren-title-screen.png" title="Title screen" %}
 {% include framework/shortcodes/figure.html src="/assets/images/gen/content/blog-7/baanscoren-vacancies.jpeg" title="Read the paper to find vacancies.
 Some were a bit absurd; for example, one could apply to be the pope." %}
 {% include framework/shortcodes/figure.html src="/assets/images/gen/content/blog-7/baanscoren-profile.jpeg" title="Edit your avatar.
 Don't forget to update it before you to an interview  or you can lose the job based on your appearance." %}
 {% include framework/shortcodes/figure.html src="/assets/images/gen/content/blog-7/baanscoren-interview.jpeg" title="Job interview.
 During interviews, the game character will sometimes lose it's posture.
 Click on it to straighten it up again." %}